-I-5.2.3 Radiation Limits
+2.5.1.3 Radiation Limits

-The allowable radiation limits on the insulation have two components, both of which must be satisfied.
+The allowable radiation limits on the insulation have two components, both of which must be satisfied:

-- i) The peak dose arising from gamma radiation on organic insulation in any of the coils is 1×10^9 rads (10MGy).
-This includes the local gamma dose arising from neutrons. - ii) The peak fast neutron fluence (<0.1 MeV) is $5x10^{21}$ n/m2 These values are the maximum local values actually experienced, and so do not include safety factors for nuclear radiation calculations.
+- The peak dose arising from gamma radiation on organic insulation in any of the coils is 1 x 109 rads (10MGy).
+This includes the local gamma dose arising from neutrons. - The peak fast neutron fluence (<0.1 MeV) is $5x10^{21}$ n/m2

+These values are the maximum local values actually experienced, and so do not include safety factors for nuclear radiation calculations.

-I-6.0 NON-SUPERCONDUCTING MODULAR COIL CONDUCTOR STRUCTURAL ACCEPTANCE CRITERIA
+2.6 NON-SUPERCONDUCTING MODULAR COIL CONDUCTOR STRUCTURAL ACCEPTANCE CRITERIA

-I-6.1 Scope
+2.6.1 Scope

 This section describes the design criteria for NCSX non-superconducting modular coils.
-Since a modular coil is comprised of stranded and braided conductor cable embedded in a vacuum impregnated insulation matrix, a coil will not respond to mechanical loads in the same way as a standard homogeneous metallic component (Sect.
-I-4.0) or non-metallic component (Sect.
-I-5.0).
+Since a modular coil is comprised of stranded and braided conductor cable embedded in a vacuum impregnated insulation matrix, a coil will not respond to mechanical loads in the same way as a standard homogeneous metallic component (Section 2.4) or non-metallic component (Section 2.5).
 This necessitates separate criteria to address the various potential failure modes and limits of the coil.
 Failure is defined as the state in which the coil has lost either its mechanical or electrical integrity.
 The behavior of modular coil bundles will likely be dictated by the insulation layers that separate each individual coil.
 Accordingly, refer to Sect.
-I-5.0 to determine the limits of turn-to-turn insulation in the bundle.
+2.5 to determine the limits of turn-to-turn insulation in the bundle.

-I-6.2 Design Criteria
+2.6.2 Design Criteria

-I-6.2.1 Initial Quantification of Applied Stress
+2.6.2.1 Initial Quantification of Applied Stress